rock-solid/wordpress-mobile-pack/readme.txt

 = I have enabled Wordpress Mobile Pack, but I still see the desktop theme on my smartphone = If you are using a cache plugin, please check the [docs](http://support.appticles.com/hc/en-us/articles/201795202-Optimizing-Cache-Plugins-for-Wordpress-Mobile-Pack).
 Some additional settings on the cache plugin might be required to correctly enable the mobile detection from Wordpress Mobile Pack.

+= What can I use to replace contact forms? =
+Most of the sites we come across use contact forms to allow users to get in touch or/and send messages.
+However, when targeting mobile users, forcing them to fill out a dull form (usually pretty long) is the worst UX you can offer to your mobile audience.
+Instead, here are [a couple of approaches](http://support.appticles.com/hc/en-us/articles/203264071-How-to-replace-contact-forms-with-click-to-call-links-for-your-mobile-application) you could try out in your mobile web application:

 = What devices and operating systems are supported by my mobile web application? = WordPress Mobile Pack 2.0 is supported on: iPhones, Android smartphones, Windows Phone 8 and Firefox OS.
 Compatible browsers: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox.